noblock/sunxi-mainline-mali-test/README.md

 * The 'de2' drm fbdev driver must be loaded and running.
 * The current drm/framebuffer implementation can't change the vyres size (fbset -vyres 2160 will fail).
 A 'fix' is provided that will change the fbdev ioctl value on the fly.

-* To compile the 'fixer' (based on code from lima (https://github.com/limadriver-ng/lima.git)):pr make
+* To compile the 'fixer' (based on code from lima (https://github.com/limadriver-ng/lima.git)):

-To test:
+make

+Test:

 LD_PRELOAD=fixer/libMali_fixer.so glmark2-es2-fb